alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 .. note::

-    You can switch between the regular and the AltTester input by toggling the box with the `AltTester Input` label.
-Take into consideration that if you are using the New Input System, then after activating the AltTester input, you will only be able to interact with the instrumented build via your automated tests or the AltTester® Desktop.
+    You can switch between the regular and the AltTester® input by toggling the box with the `AltTester® Input` label.
+Take into consideration that if you are using the New Input System, then after activating the AltTester® input, you will only be able to interact with the instrumented build via your automated tests or the AltTester® Desktop.

 ```